sgehling/Learning-Journal/README.md

 ## Table of Contents

 ### About Me
+  Hello.
+My name is Sue.
 I live on an acreage near Carroll with my husband and four children.
 We just celebrated our 30th wedding anniversary.
 My husband has a business called [GehlPRO Welding](http://gehlprowelding.com/).
 I have a business as well.
 It is called **Classroom Clinic**.

   My oldest child will be a senior at Iowa State University in the fall.
 He is majoring in [Agriculture Systems Technology](https://www.abe.iastate.edu/undergraduate-students/agricultural-systems-technology/).
 My oldest daughter will be a sophomore at the [University of Iowa](https://www.nursing.uiowa.edu/); she is majoring in their nursing program.
 I have another daughter who will be in 10th grade and a third daughter who will be in 4th grade this fall.
 They both attend [Kuemper Catholic school]( https://www.kuemper.org/) in Carroll.